 Banks, financial institutions and payment service providers have been assigned further responsibilities and greater accountability to actively monitor for potentially fraudulent activity and report and investigate suspicious transactions.
-It’s the responsibility of firms to carry out robust due diligence in assessing and minimising risk concerning payments and customer onboarding.
+It’s the responsibility of firms to carry out robust due diligence in assessing and minimizing risk concerning payments and customer onboarding.

-Organisations are expected to operate comprehensive Know Your Customer (KYC) procedures for customer onboarding, including due diligence and screening activities, which aim to prevent and identify potentially fraudulent activity and comply with anti-money laundering (AML) regulations.
+Organizations are expected to operate comprehensive Know Your Customer (KYC) procedures for customer onboarding, including due diligence and screening activities, which aim to prevent and identify potentially fraudulent activity and comply with anti-money laundering (AML) regulations.
 Firms need to get a full picture of corporate structures, to reveal potential risks, identify UBOs and screen for PEPs, sanctions and adverse media.

 Anti-money laundering (AML) compliance refers to the preventative laws and processes established for tackling financial crime where funds have been illegally obtained and disguised as legitimate income.
-These laws set out regulations that must be followed by certain organisations to be AML compliant.
+These laws set out regulations that must be followed by certain organizations to be AML compliant.

-The purpose of AML regulations is to ensure that firms and individuals are not aiding or impacted by money laundering, and banks and other financial institutions that issue credit or accept customer deposits are expected to follow regulations and implement security measures to minimise risk, protect themselves and others from financial crime, and to actively monitor, identify and report suspicious activity.
+The purpose of AML regulations is to ensure that firms and individuals are not aiding or impacted by money laundering, and banks and other financial institutions that issue credit or accept customer deposits are expected to follow regulations and implement security measures to minimize risk, protect themselves and others from financial crime, and to actively monitor, identify and report suspicious activity.

 The types of criminal activities that these AML regulations aim to counter include:

 Know your customer (KYC) and AML are intrinsically linked.
-KYC comprises processes aimed at revealing the full picture of customers/clients, verifying identities, minimising risk and uncovering potential suspicious activity, to feed into the broader AML goal of preventing and combating money laundering, terrorism financing and other financial crimes.
+KYC comprises processes aimed at revealing the full picture of customers/clients, verifying identities, minimizing risk and uncovering potential suspicious activity, to feed into the broader AML goal of preventing and combating money laundering, terrorism financing and other financial crimes.

 There are very tangible financial implications for firms that don’t meet their AML requirements.
-Serious fines for failing counter-terrorism financing (CTF) and anti-money laundering compliance are handed out - running into the billions of dollars!
+Serious fines for failing counter-terrorism financing (CTF) and anti-money laundering compliance are handed out - running into the billions of dollars.
 Plus, you can incur reputational damage if you fall foul of AML compliance.